FZambia/centrifuge/docs/content/admin_api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are lots of them.
 But in most cases you won't need them as Centrifuge has web
-interface which helps with managing structure task.
+interface to help with managing structure.

 **project_get** - get information about project options